Chyo628/2025CSC466-GroupProject/README.md

 ## **3. Simulation**
 ![](img/pic4.png)
 ![](img/pic5.png)

+We simulated a scenario in which communication infrastructure on Vancouver Island was assumed to be completely connected.
+In this setup, ground users were positioned in UVIC, and communication was established with a ground station located in Vancouver using 6 UAVs.
+All communication in the simulation was based on line-of-sight (LOS) connectivity, ensuring that data transmission only occurred when there was a direct visual link between nodes.

 ### Network Modeling and System Parameters
 1. Node Types and Roles:
 - **Sender (user[0])**: Acts as the source node generating traffic (using PingApp) at regular 3-second intervals.